jkenton/CapableOne/_posts/2023-12-28-mind-blower.md

 AND

-Today, walking my do.
-Lil Rel Howery talking to Neal Brennan on Brennan's podcast called "Blocks".
-Lil Rey and shared a comment from Jay-Z about the pressure Black people feel while doing creative works.
+Today, I was walking my dog.
+Lil Rel Howery was talking to Neal Brennan on Brennan's podcast called "Blocks".
+Lil Rey shared a comment he attributed to Jay-Z about the pressure he (Jay-Z) feels while doing creative works.
 He said, "you do feel like your community is on your back."

-On your back has two meanings, at least how I understand it.
+"On your back" has two meanings, at least how I understand it.
 First, "on your back" can mean that a person is over-critical.
 Or it can mean that a person is dependent (or over-dependent) on you.

 Anxiety, for me, does feel like my loved ones are on my back, as opposed say to "on my side".

 Now, I also understand that people are on my back, in a dependency way, because I put them there.
-Truly, hardly anyone is TRULY on my back in a critical way.
+Hardly anyone is TRULY on my back in a critical way.
 Yet, look at the graphic.
 Innocent comments really get through.
 Anger.
 Defiance.
 Overplanning.
 It's like the artist was describing my internal monologue...

 Except for the sleeping...
 I can fall asleep just about anywhere.
 And that sleeping anywhere WAS a point of contention growing up.
 I don't know why taking naps was such a hard thing for others to accept...
+That's one for another day.

 I've got something to chew on now.
 Let's GO!